GurlBoss/example_of_my_work/README.md

-# Example_of_my_work
+# Examples
-This repository showcases a collection of challenging and well-crafted code samples.
-Its main objective is to demonstrate my coding style and thought processes.
+Welcome to my portfolio, a showcase of meticulously crafted code samples reflecting my coding style and problem-solving prowess.

 ## Finished
-Inside the "finished" folder, you can find completed assignments from university and work-interview tasks.
+Explore the "Finished" directory to discover polished assignments from my academic journey and work-related challenges.

 ## Experimental
-The "experimental" section includes code examples related to training the LSTM model.
-Please note that these codes are not fully executable without some additional files.
-Feel free to ask me for more information if needed.
+Dive into the "Experimental" section, where I delve into the intricacies of training LSTM models.
+Please note that these examples may require supplementary files for full execution.
+Don't hesitate to reach out for further clarification or assistance.